About Somatic Coaching

 I don't make assumptions and will always seek to validate and celebrate your lived experience.

-I initially trained as a transformational life coach, and am now completing training as a body-oriented coach.
+I am trained as a somatic (body-oriented) coach, having initially trained as a transformational life coach.
 I bring skills in both conceptual self-awareness (processing logically through our thoughts, and making meaning with words) and embodied self-awareness (using our senses to feel from within our bodies and connect to felt sense signals, and allow insight and shifts to emerge) to my practice.

 What to expect during a session

-Sessions are all about play, invitation & experimentation.
+Sessions are all about presence, play & invitation.

-During sessions, we may dance between conceptual self awareness (processing logically through our thoughts, and making meaning with words) and embodied self awareness (using our senses to feel from within our bodies and connect to felt sense signals, and allow insight and shifts to emerge).
+- In somatic coaching, we "dance" between conceptual self awareness (processing logically through our thoughts, and making meaning with words) and embodied self awareness (using our senses to feel from within our bodies, connect to felt sense signals, and allow insight and shifts to emerge).

-We partner together to ensure that you leave each session feeling resourced.
+- We spend time at the end of each session integrating and making sense of what has emerged, and partner together to ensure that you leave feeling resourced.

 Some of the somatic processes that may be invited during a session:

-Orienting, Embodied Visioning, Body scan, Focusing, PIE sensory scan (Proprioception, Interoception, Exteroception), somatic boundary explorations, Centering.
+Resourcing and orienting, Focusing, PIE sensory awareness (Proprioception, Interoception, Exteroception), Constellations, somatic boundary explorations, verbal experiments, dance, Centering.

 Coaching, Therapy and other Complementary Approaches

-If you are working with a therapist or have somatic or therapeutic practices that are part of your life, we will explore these in our Connection Call.
+If you are working with a therapist or have somatic, spiritual or therapeutic practices that are part of your life, we can explore these in our Connection Call.
 I will partner with you to seek that our coaching sessions are complementary to those approaches and that the different practices are mutually enhancing.

 What are the roles, expectations, and responsibilities of the coach and the person being coached?